goble1/portfolio/index.md

 title: ""
 ---

-“Any one can build a bridge that stands, but it takes an engineer to build a bridge that barely stands.”
+“Anyone can build a bridge that stands, but it takes an engineer to build a bridge that barely stands.”
 ― Unknown

 I'm dedicated to the statability and availabily of our systems and our applications.
 Since joining Servicing I have made real impact by: being a major part of both RMS and DLS migrations, by reducing cost in our AWS accounts in thousads of dollars, by creating our SLI stratigy to track our progress, and by making huge improvements to our alerting.
-As an SRE its important to set stababily goals and work towards that.

 ## Certifications and Awards